Spiti Diaries – V (Day 5) (Komik – Langza – Kyee Monastery – Kaza)

 Read Day 4 here.

 From Komik monastery we started for Langza, which was at a distance of 9 kilometers from there.
-It took us 30-minutes of drive to reach Langza.
+It took us 30 minutes of drive to reach Langza.
 Langza is a village that has a rich bank of fossils available naturally.
-It was this village that our guide Anjaan belonged to.
-It also was the place where out pottery class was scheduled to be held under Mr.Norbu’s guidance.
+Anjaan, our guide, was from this village.
+It also was here that Mr.Norbu was scheduled to take our pottery class.
 The potter’s wheel is a recent introduction to the village facility.

 Spiti Ecosphere

-The mountain biking group (3 people) were made to take up pottery as first batch so that they could proceed with their mountain biking.
-I, along with 2 other travel-mates decided to accompany this biking bunch in our Tempo Traveller for just in case they face any unforeseen situation (more importantly because I did not want to miss the fun).
-The minute mountain biking started, I was regretting not signing up for it.
-But I enjoyed photographing the event.
-Somewhere halfway through, one of the bikers decided that I could share the bike with him for the remaining of the journey.
+The mountain biking group (3 people) took up pottery as the first batch so that they could proceed with their mountain biking.
+I, along with 2 other travel-mates decided to accompany this biking bunch in our Tempo Traveller just in case they face any unforeseen situation (more importantly because I did not want to miss the fun).
+The minute mountain biking started, I regretted not signing up for it, but I enjoyed photographing the event.
+Somewhere halfway through, one of the bikers decided that I could share the bike with him for the remainder of the journey.
 THIS simply made my entire trip!

 Cycling in Spiti

-We reached the end-point and handed over the bikes to the Spiti Ecosphere team as it was arranged for us by them.
-While we waited for others to join us, we had our lunch that was packed in tiffins by our respective host families.
-After a bit, the rest of the group joined us and we resumed our journey in the bus.
-We, from there, went to the Kyi Monastery, my most awaited point in the itinerary.
+We reached the endpoint and handed over the bikes to the Spiti Ecosphere team as they had arranged it for us.
+While we waited for others to join us, we had our lunch which was packed in tiffins by our respective host families.
+After a bit, the rest of the group joined us and we resumed our journey on the bus.
+We, from there, went to the Kyee Monastery, my most awaited point in the itinerary.

 Kyi monastery

-Post dinner, we hung around the place to absorb the-last-night-in-Spiti feel.
-We interacted with this another group of students from UK interning with the Ecophere office, who showed us the star-trails they had captured during the pitch dark nights in the valley.
+Post dinner, we hung around the place to absorb the last night-in-Spiti feel.
+We interacted with this another group of students from the UK interning with the Ecosphere office, who showed us the star trails they had captured during the pitch-dark nights in the valley.

-I wanted to stay up and chat, but the next morning was to begin at 6:00am , which meant getting up at 5:00 am.
-There was no scope for starting late as the terrain is fairly unpredictable and the 210 km journey had taken us 12.5 hours on our way up.
+I wanted to stay up and chat, but the next morning was to begin at 6:00 am, which meant getting up at 5:00 am.
+There was no scope for starting late as the terrain is fairly unpredictable.
+Also, the 210 km journey had taken us 12.5 hours on our way up.

 Read Day 6 here.